brimdata/zed/zng/docs/spec.md

 is encoded as a `uvarint` representing the length of the name in bytes, followed by that many bytes of UTF-8 string.

+It is an error to define an alias that has the same name as a primitive type.
+It is also an error to redefine a previously defined alias with a type that differs from the original definition.

 ### 3.1.2 End-of-Stream Markers

 A ZNG stream must be terminated by an end-of-stream marker.